-- > The investment affects one of Spain's "main strategic sectors" (see question 5). - > The investor (i) is controlled by a third-party government; (ii) participates in sectors that affect the public order, public security, or public health of another EU Member State; or (iii) represents a serious risk owing to its engagement in criminal or unlawful activities that may affect public order, public security or public health in Spain.
+- > The investment affects one of Spain's "main strategic sectors" (see question 5). - > The investor, regardless of the sector in which it invests, (i) is controlled by a third-party government; (ii) participates in sectors that affect the public order, public security, or public health of another EU Member State; or (iii) represents a serious risk owing to its engagement in criminal or unlawful activities that may affect public order, public security or public health in Spain.